Flexible Work Conditions

 - Look at workloads, staff communication, staff meetings, emergency situations and access to training.

-- Develop workplace policies and procedures to manage flexible work conditions.
+- Amend workplace policies and procedures to allow flexible work conditions.

 - Document individual arrangements.

 - Have a trial period to 'test drive' how the conditions work in practice.